CrateOrg/openplc-suite/README.md

 ## SYNOPSIS

-This is a collection of scripts that helps you create a OpenPLC based OS.
+This is a collection of scripts that helps you create an OpenPLC based OS.
 A one-size-fits all PLC OS based on Debian 12 with XFCE.
 It includes OpenPLC, OpenPLC Editor, ScadaBR and FUXA.